htcondor/htcondor/docs/version-history/development-release-series-91.rst

   :jira:`1185`

-- If a job that is a Unix script with a ``#!`` interpreter fails to run because the interpeter doesn't exist, a clearer error message is written to the job log and in the job's ``HoldReason`` attribute.
+- If a job that is a Unix script with a ``#!`` interpreter fails to run because the interpreter doesn't exist, a clearer error message is written to the job log and in the job's ``HoldReason`` attribute.

 - When an **arc** grid universe job has both a token and an X.509